-Pesach, known as Passover in English, is a major Jewish spring festival commemorating the Exodus from Egypt over 3,000 years ago.
+Pesach – known as Passover in English, is a major Jewish spring festival commemorating the Exodus from Egypt over 3,000 years ago.
 The ritual observance of this holiday centers around a special home service called the Seder (“order”) and a festive meal; the prohibition of Chametz (“leven”); and the eating of Matzah (an unleavened bread).
 On the eve of the fifteenth day of Nisan in the Hebrew calendar, we read from a book called the Hagadda (“telling”) which contains the order of prayers, rituals, readings and sogs for the Pesach seder.
 The Pesach seder is the only ritual meal in the Jewish calendar year for which such an order is prescribed, hence its name.

-Come celebrate Passover at TBI.
-We offer:
+Come Celebrate Passover at TBI

-Morning Service on the First Day of Passover
+- Morning Service on the First Day of Passover

-Community Seder on the Second Night of Passover
+- Community Seder on the Second Night of Passover

-TBI presents a Second Night Seder in a family-friendly format.
+- TBI presents a Second Night Seder in a family-friendly format.
 Please join us as we tell the Passover story using a haggadah which was specially selected by Rabbi Kupetz.
 Enjoy a delicious traditional meal and the wonderful familiar and contemporary music that we always include at this special event.
 All are welcome – you, your family, and your friends.

 Seder Plate, Matzah, Wine and Grape Juice at each table

 Space is limited.
-Please make reservations.
+Reservations required.